apache/shenyu-website/content/en/community/hmily-2.1.1/index.md

         </dependency>
 ```

-**Hmily configuration changes**
+#### Hmily configuration changes

 In the new version 2.1.0, the hmily-config module has been added to support local and registry modes.
 The user first needs to create a new file named `hmily.yml` under the project `resouce` file.
 The default path is the project's `resource` directory, it can also be specified with `-Dhmily.conf`, or the configuration can be placed in the `user.dir` directory.
 Priority level `-Dhmily.conf`> `user.dir`> `resource`.
-The file format is as follows (part of it, the following is the local mode of configuration):
+The file format is as follows (The local mode of configuration):

 ```yml
   server: